bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 it is active or in-focus, or when a link has already been visited.

-Pseudo-classes are also very effective to target specific elements such as, let\'s say, the fifth item in a list, bold items, empty elements, and so on.
+Pseudo-classes are also very effective to target specific elements such as, let&apos;s say, the fifth item in a list, bold items, empty elements, and so on.

 ![](images2/media/image174.png){width="3.0in"
 height="2.3188779527559054in"}

-Let\'s review the general syntax that you use for various pseudo-classes.
+Let&apos;s review the general syntax that you use for various pseudo-classes.

 You add the selector, a colon, the pseudo-class, and then the properties.

-Well, there isn\'t a broadly accepted classification for pseudo-classes, you can group them in terms of general similarities and their purpose.
+Well, there isn&apos;t a broadly accepted classification for pseudo-classes, you can group them in terms of general similarities and their purpose.

-Let\'s explore a few of these general classifications.
+Let&apos;s explore a few of these general classifications.

 ![](images2/media/image175.png){width="1.5in"
 height="2.45675634295713in"}